servicebinding/spec/README.md

 # Service Binding

 A Service Binding describes the connection between a [Provisioned Service](#provisioned-service) and an [Application Projection](#application-projection).
 It is codified as a concrete resource type.
 Multiple Service Bindings can refer to the same service.
 Multiple Service Bindings can refer to the same application.
-An exemplar CRD can be found [here][crd].
+An exemplar CRD can be found [here][sb-crd].

 Restricting service binding to resources within the same namespace is strongly **RECOMMENDED**.
 Cross-namespace service binding **SHOULD** be secured appropriately by the implementor to prevent attacks like privilege escalation and secret enumeration.